Before you can assess your organization’s innovation maturity, you have to ask and answer the question, “What does innovation mean to us?”

 - Work on developing an organizational culture in which innovation is embedded at all levels.

 - Determine where your next level of maturity is and develop a clear direction and strategy for how to get there.

 You can’t fake innovation maturity.
 Yes, there are business scenarios where “fake it till you make it” works, but this is not one of them.
 If your project pipeline is full of safe bets, and if your company addresses innovation by simply saying, “Innovation is everyone’s job,” then your organization may be trying to fake innovation and won’t enjoy the benefits of a mature innovation culture.

 IdeaScale empowers businesses, governments, nonprofits, and other organizations to manage and develop innovation through its cloud-based innovation software platform.
 With IdeaScale, organizations can solicit and collect ideas from innovation partners, vote on ideas, evaluate them, and ultimately implement the best of them.
 In short, IdeaScale helps organizations go from where they are to where they need to be to innovate and change their business, their industry, or the world.
-We invite you to download our Crowdsourcing to Innovate Products white paper to learn more.
+We invite you to contact us to learn more.